ijones16/urql/docs/basics.md

 The `useSubscription` hooks comes with a similar API to `useQuery`.
 It will accept `query` and `variables` as options.

-Additionally the second argument for this hook can be a "reducer function".
+Additionally, the second argument for this hook can be a "reducer function".
 This function is similar to what you would pass to `Array.prototype.reduce`.

 It receives the previous set of data that this function has returned or `undefined`.